-Once David left Navy Seal Team Five, you’d think that he’d start to take things a bit easy.
+Once David left Navy Seal Team Five, you’d think he’d start taking things a bit easy.

 He did become a bestselling author.
-Most notably of a book titled Can’t Hurt Me.
+Most notably a book titled Can’t Hurt Me.

-But he also started to become more heavily involved in extreme endurance sports like running ultramarathons .
+But he also became more heavily involved in extreme endurance sports like running ultramarathons .

 Oh, and he went on to break the world record for the number of pull-ups in 24 hours .

-So, he never stopped his obsession with strength and fitness, and we wanted to know more about his workout routine.
+So, he never stopped his obsession with strength and fitness, and we wanted to know more about the David Goggins workout routine and diet.

 He was also a guest on Joe Rogan's podcast.
-Check out Joe's amazing supplement stack.
+Check out Joe's impressive supplement stack.